kudobuilder/kudo/keps/0033-structured-parameters.md

 TODO: We need a new output format here - maybe a tree table

-### Additional attributes in json-schema
+### Additional attributes in JSON-schema

  - `trigger`: Copied from params.yaml, describes the plan that is triggered
- - `immutable`: Copied from params.yaml, specifies if the field is updatable (Could this clash with a future addition to json-schema?
+ - `immutable`: Copied from params.yaml, specifies if the field is updatable (Could this clash with a future addition to JSON-schema?
 Should we rename it?)
  - `flatListName`: Provided for backwards compatibility.
 If provided, specifies the old name that was used in the flat parameters list in previous versions (alternatives: "oldName", "paramName")?
 This attribute should be deprecated at some point in the future and phased out.
 - `low-priority`: Optional new boolean parameter that specifies that this parameter is not normally expected to be changed.
 Very advanced use cases might require a change, but it's usually not required.